Colin Kaepernick Tweets Fierce Workout Video, Says He’s ‘Still Ready’ To Play In The NFL

-Former NFL quarterback Colin Kaepernick energized his fans on Wednesday by tweeting out a video of one of his intense workouts, in which he made crystal clear that he’s staying in top shape and “still ready” to play in the NFL if provided the opportunity.
+Former NFL quarterback Colin Kaepernick energized his fans on Wednesday by tweeting out a video of one of his intense workouts, in which he made it crystal clear that he’s in top shape and “still ready” to play in the NFL if provided the opportunity.

-Kaepernick has been mostly silent about his professional sports career since settling with the NFL and team owners in February over a grievance in which he and former teammate Eric Reid argued that they were blacklisted from the sport for their controversial “take a knee” protests during the National Anthem before games.
+Kaepernick has been mostly silent about his professional sports career since settling with the NFL and team owners in February over a grievance in which he and former teammate Eric Reid argued that they were blacklisted from the sport for their controversial “take a knee” protests during the national anthem before games.

 According to USA Today, both Kaepernick and Reid settled with the league and team owners for an undisclosed amount.

-In the video, which has already snagged 2.75 million views, a large clock appears in the beginning that indicated how many days he’s been “denied work,” which read 889 days when the video was posted.
+In the video, which has already snagged 2.75 million views, a large clock appears at the beginning that indicated how many days he’s been “denied work,” which read 889 days when the video was posted.

 The footage shows 31-year-old Kaepernick performing a variety of intense workouts, including weight lifting and body weight exercises.